gabrielbianchin/MAGO/README.md

 The article is not yet available, but we will update the page as soon as it is accessible.

 ## Dataset
-The dataset of this work is available [here](https://zenodo.org/records/10982903).
+The dataset for this work is available [here](https://zenodo.org/records/10982903).

 ## Models
 Our models for each ontology (AutoML) are available [here](https://drive.google.com/drive/folders/1r4rxT0uLovaPf-HukEBfGQoRPa66_xc4?usp=sharing).